AvivCukierman/resolution/README.md

 The main python script is `resolution.py`, and a sample run script is given in `run_jz2_j0.sh`.
 The script does not compare different jet collections; it only calculates the resolution of a particular jet collection in NPV and pT bins.
 This is because the process of comparing different jet collections will probably vary a lot depending on the analysis being done.
 A sample python and accompanying shell script to compare different jet collections can be found in `comare_resolution.py` and `compare_sigmas_EM.sh`, with `output/EM_collections.json` giving some plotting parameters for the comparison script.

 ## Dependencies
 Should work with Python 2.7.2 and above.
-Uses numpy and PyRoot.
+Uses numpy, PyRoot, and SciPy.
+If RootPy is installed, plots are made with ATLAS style, but it's not necessary for running the script.

 ## Input
 The input to the script can either be a Root Ntuple or numpy arrays.